cvasilak/katacoda-scenarios/pelion-device-simulator/step2.md

 Let's assign the **API_Key** retrieved from the previous step to a shell variable for easy reference.
 Copy the key to your clipboard and then click on the command below to fill it in the terminal.
-Once down, paste the key and press <kbd>Enter<kbd>
+Then paste the key and press <kbd>Enter<kbd>

 `export API_KEY=`{{execute no-newline}}